noppoMan/node-mariadb/README.md

 ### Update
 #### hs.update(Any values, [Object options], Function callback&lt;Object error, Number affectedNum&gt;)
 Update rows by values and options.
 It arguments are similar to find.
-A only different is 'set' option which is used to set update values like as update clause of sql.
+A only different is 'set' option which is used to set updating values like as 'update' clause of sql.

 #### Arguments
 * `values` : [value1, value2, ... ] or {in: [value1, value2, ... ]}
 * `options`:
- - set: [value1, value2, .... ]
+ - set(required): [value1, value2, .... ]
+ - limit: num (default 1)
- - limit: num , offset: num
+ - offset: num (default 0)
  - operator: `=`,`>`,`>=`,`<`and`<=`
  - filter: ['indexname', 'operator', 'value']
  - while: ['indexname', 'operator', 'value']